deis/example-python-flask/README.md

 	web: gunicorn -b 0.0.0.0:$APPLICATION_PORT app:app

 This tells OpDemand to run one web process using `gunicorn`.
-You can test this out locally by running setting the `APPLICATION_PORT` environment variable and calling `foreman start`.
+You can test this out locally by setting the `APPLICATION_PORT` environment variable and calling `foreman start`.

     $ export APPLICATION_PORT=8080
 	$ foreman start